-The decision to case manage a project is at the discretion of the Planning Delivery Unit (PDU), which makes an assessment based on whether the project meets any of the following criteria:
+The decision to case manage a project is at the discretion of the PDU, which makes an assessment based on whether the project is delayed and meets at least one of the following criteria:

 The PDU will not become involved with projects that are under appeal to the Land and Environment Court.

 How to submit a project to the Planning Delivery Unit

 To submit requests, email the PDU team at email@example.com